carloshellin/FlashPunk/_posts/2000-01-01-setting-up-flashdevelop.md

 }
 {% endhighlight %}

 Save the movie (Ctrl-S) and go to ***Project -> Test Project*** (or just press F5 of Control + Enter) to run your program.
 This will compile and run your Flash game (SWF) in the default Debug Flash Player (for me, this opens the SWF file in a Firefox tab).
-You’ll just see a blank page, because your program doesn’t show anything, but if you go back to FlashDevelop, at the bottom is an Output dialogue, and if everything worked it should show the text “Hello World!” inside.
+You'll just see a blank page, because your program doesn't show anything, but if you go back to FlashDevelop, at the bottom is an Output dialogue, and if everything worked it should show the text "Hello World!" inside.

 > <img src="/uploads/default/8/95bef924c969e0dc.png" width="304" height="199">
 >
 > *Your Output tab should look like this.*

-If you don’t see the “Hello World!” text, it means that the debugger isn’t capturing your traces.
+If you don't see the "Hello World!" text, it means that the debugger isn't capturing your traces.
 In that case, you probably have the wrong (or outdated) debugger player installed, so try installing a different one and seeing if it works.
 You can also try going into:
 ***Project -> Properties***

 And in the Test Movie drop-down box, try changing the display type.